status-im/specs/docs/stable/1-client.md

 #### Why devp2p?
 Why not use libp2p?

 At the time the main Status clients were being developed, devp2p was the most mature.
-However, it is likely we'll move over to libp2p in the future, as it'll provide us with multiple transports, better protocol negotiation, NAT traversal, etc.
+However, in the future libp2p is likely to be used, as it'll provide us with multiple transports, better protocol negotiation, NAT traversal, etc.